chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ## Troubleshoot

-While fetching any object like cookbooks or any, you might face an error `Could not get cookbooks: organization 'no-org' does not exist`, which means the provided organization does not exist on Chef Infra Server.
-The error looks like as shown below:
+While fetching any objects like cookbooks, you might face an error `Could not get cookbooks: organization 'no-org' does not exist`, which means the provided organization does not exist on Chef Infra Server.

 {{< figure src="/images/automate/could-not-get-cookbooks-organization.png" alt="Could not get cookbooks: Organization">}}

-Create the Chef Organization using the knife command, `knife opc org create` or the Chef Infra Server CLI command, `chef-server-ctl org-create`.
-Then add the _Name_, _Projects_, _Admin User_, and _Admin Key_ to fetch the objects.
+Create the organization using the knife command, `knife opc org create` or the Chef Infra Server CLI command, `chef-server-ctl org-create`, then add the _Name_, _Projects_, _Admin User_, and _Admin Key_ to fetch the objects.